 Joint Degree In-Mobility is provided for students who are enrolled in a joint degree program at their home university that is run in collaboration by their home university and UZH.
 Examples include: Master’s in Comparative and International Studies CIS; Master’s in Ancient Judaism; Master’s in Religion – Economics – Political Science.

-An exchange with the CH-Unimobil program is only authorized once you have submitted an application to your home university to participate in this program and your nomination has subsequently been confirmed by e-mail by UZH.
-The first step therefore is to obtain information on the application periods and deadlines from your home university.
-Once your participation has been confirmed by UZH, we will send you the information you need for registration.
+Participation in the exchange within the CH-Unimobil program is only possible if you have previously applied for this program at your home university and your nomination has subsequently been confirmed by UZH by e-mail.
+Therefore, please inform yourself first about the respective valid application deadlines at your home university.
+As soon as your participation has been confirmed by UZH, we will send you further information on how to apply to UZH.

 Information about the strategic partnership and exchange in the CH-Unimobil programme between UZH and the University of Geneva can be found here: